swgee/swgee.github.io/_posts/2025-01-18-iosandroid.md

 </div>
 <script type="module" src="https://www.appbrain.com/widgets/stats.js"></script>

 In the United States, Samsung, followed by Google Pixel, lead the market.
-Google Pixel is the only device that uses the stock Android OS since Google also maintains the Android Open Source Project (AOSP).
+Google Pixel is the only device that uses stock Android OS since Google also maintains the Android Open Source Project (AOSP).
 Most other OEMs add additional features and modifications to the Android OS.
 Some manufacturers change Android so much they are marketed as brand new - like Xiaomi's HyperOS, Vivo's Funtouch OS, and Oppo's ColorOS.

 {% include image.html url="/images/iosandroid/hyperos.png" description="Xiaomi HyperOS - AKA iOS on Android" percentage="80" %}

 Some organizations build devices running Android for purposes other than personal phones, such as Honeywell, which has an entire line of ["Mobile Handheld Computers"](https://automation.honeywell.com/us/en/products/productivity-solutions/mobile-computers/handheld-computers) built for industrial use cases.
 The diversity in the Android device marketplace leads into the topic of software update consistency and timeliness, an important factor to consider when evaluating the security posture of mobile operating systems.

 ## Security Patching

+#### iOS Architecture

 iOS is a monolithic architecture, meaning every major component is built by Apple across both the software and hardware.
 The operating system is composed of the following layers starting from the lowest level: